notarynode-submissions/mylodocs/_posts/siteinfo/about/2017-01-14-what-is-a-notary-node.md

 ---
 date: 2017-01-14 14:45:05
-title: What is a notary node
+title: What is a Notary Node?
-description: what is a notary node
+description: What is a Notary Node?
 categories:
   - about
 type: Document